|HOME | SERVICES | PROGRAMS | SPIRIT | EVENTS | PHOTO GALLERY | CONTACT US | RENTALS | LINKS|

 Daily Scripture Reading

 Our church is always beautifully decorated.
-Visit our Photo Gallery to see our favourite pictures, or better yet, stop in for a personal visit sometime!
+Visit our Photo Gallery to see our favourite pictures, including pictures from our 120th anniversary.
+Better yet, stop in for a personal visit!

 United Church of Canada Videos